Goldorion/Fabric-Generator-MCreator/README.md

 # MCreatorFabricGenerator
 An unofficial plugin for [MCreator](https://mcreator.net/), a code generator to create Minecraft mods.
-Adds a [Fabric](https://fabricmc.net/) code generator type.
+Adds a [Fabric](https://fabricmc.net/) generator type.
 Currently, this tool is very incomplete.

 ## Disclaimer
 This project is not official.It is not affiliated with the respective owners and maintainers of Fabric, Minecraft, or MCreator.
 Do not expect any official support from their communities.